 - 2. Effectively separating urine: the key to odor-free hygiene

-- 3. Choosing the best bedding for odor-free compost
+- 3. Choosing the best litter for odor-free compost

-- 4. Using suitable water and avoiding odoriferous materials
+- 4. Using suitable water and avoiding odorous materials

 - 5. Effective ventilation, the secret to always fresh van toilets